eightsmile/cqf/README.md

 # cqf

-Thank you for visiting my page, I have passed the CQF with Distinction for Jan 2023 program.
-The final project would be shared on there later.
+Thank you for visiting my page, I have *passed the CQF with Distinction* for Jan 2023 program.
+Assignments are shared now.

 Welcome to visit my site: https://fanyuzhao.com/?page_id=3911.